 Two more lines, T3 and T4, will be incorporated into the Casablanca tramway network by 2022.

-The Y-shaped Casablanca tram line one covers a number of areas including Casa Voyageurs, Central Train Station and the Main Square.
+The 31km Y-shaped Casablanca T1 tram line covers a number of areas, including Casa Voyageurs, Central Train Station and the Main Square.
 It connects the south-western and eastern suburbs of Casablanca to the centre of the city, covering 48 stations along the route.

 The Tangier-Casablanca high-speed rail line is under construction in Morocco.
 The 350km long line will link Morocco’s largest city, Casablanca, with Tangier.

 Background details of the first tramway in Casablanca

 Casablanca tramway is a primary element of the Casablanca Urban Development Programme, which has resulted from an alliance between France and Morocco.
 The programme aims to enhance the living conditions of Casablanca, along with sustaining its potential as an economy.

 The urban development programme initiated measures to enable the suburbs of Casablanca such as Dar Bouazza and Lahraouiyne to become integrated with the main urban zone.
 The programme also developed a regional financial centre, as well as housing units in the region of Anfa-Aroport.
 All these locations were subsequently connected by an efficient transportation system.